Tcode-Motion/Tcode-Motion/README.md

 ### 🚀 About Me & The Mission

-I am a developer focused on **Automation, AI, and Truth**.
+I am a developer focused on **Automation, AI, and Innovation**.
 I don't just write code; I build systems that work.

 * 🧠 **Project JARVIS:** Building a personal AI assistant in Python to automate my digital life.
-* 📺 **Satch Ka Switch:** My YouTube channel analyzing the reality of the Indian education & career system.
 * 💻 **Stark OS:** Developing a Sci-Fi User Interface for web environments.
 * 🎨 **Visuals:** Creating 3D particle systems using **Three.js**.
 * 🛡️ **Security:** Exploring penetration testing with Termux tools.